 A course number beginning with T or F indicates that it is a lower-level equivalent of an upper-level TU course.
-MATH T74 Differential Equations will satisfy general elective credit but will not count toward the TU degree requirement for 32 upper-level units.
+MATH T74 Differential Equations will satisfy a major requirement but will not count toward the TU degree requirement for 32 upper-level units.